 So, what are some of the key gaps and indicators that this database presents?

-In the initial release of the dashboard, the focus is primarily on vaccines, to pinpoint gaps, and the growing divergence between richer and poorer countries, in terms of pre-purchases on paper, delivery to ports, and shots into people’s arms.
+In the initial release of the dashboard, the focus is primarily on vaccines, to pinpoint gaps, and the growing divergence between richer and poorer countries, in terms of access.

 Vaccine Delivery Delays - Vaccine Delivery Dashboard